Regulations for Committees Reporting Directly to Council or one of its Main Committees

 18.2.
 The committee shall:

-(1) maintain and keep under review guidelines governing the acceptance of gifts by the University;
+(1) maintain and keep under review guidelines governing the acceptance by the University of:

 (2) consider and take decisions

-(a) on whether acceptance of a proposed donation to the University may breach any of the guidelines made under paragraph (1) above in respect of
+(a) on whether acceptance by the University of any proposed donation or funding referred to it under the framework for the acceptability of donations and research funding may breach any of the guidelines made under paragraph (1);

-(b) on cases in which information is received about a donor or a donation after a donation has been made which might or would have made a donation unacceptable under the guidelines made under paragraph (1);
+(b) on cases referred to it under the framework referred to at regulation 18.2 (2) (a) above or otherwise in which information is received about a donor or a donation or funder or funding after it has been accepted which might or would have made the donation or funding unacceptable under the guidelines made under paragraph (1);

 (c) on whether to approve the proposed nomination of any donor to the Chancellor's Court of Benefactors or the Vice-Chancellor's Circle, assessing whether, if the donation(s) qualifying the donor for consideration for such admission were then about to be made and were referred to the committee, it or they would be unacceptable by reference to the guidelines made under paragraph (1);

-(4) consider any matter that raises issues of a reputational, ethical or similar nature referred to it by the Committee for Development and Alumni Relations or Council;
+(4) consider any matter that raises issues of a reputational, ethical or similar nature referred to it by the Committee for Development and Alumni Relations, Research Committee or Council;

 (5) advise a college on whether acceptance of a proposed donation to that college may breach any of the guidelines made under paragraph (1) above if referred to the committee by that college.